book010/ionic-typescript-definitions/README.md

 TODOS:

 There are some few things missing, like promises on certain functions returns (for the moment these functions returns 'any' in the definitions).

-So far I've seen some implementations in typescript like this https://github.com/pragmatrix/Promise.
+So far I've seen some implementations in typescript like this one https://github.com/pragmatrix/Promise.

-I'm open for suggestions!
+Anyway, I'm open for suggestions!